33 Long Row,

 The cinema was very popular, and in reality it needed to be enlarged, but site restrictions prevented, as it was hemmed in by other buildings.
 This problem was solved when PCT took over the Hippodrome Theatre, a former variety theatre of 1908, which became the largest cinema in Nottingham at that point of time (1927).

-The facade remains unaltered and is now designated a Grade II Listed building by English Heritage.
+The façade remains unaltered and it was restored in 1992.
+It is now designated a Grade II Listed building by English Heritage.

 Just login to your account and subscribe to this theater.